Frequently Asked Questions

 Are there any extra costs?

-All your costs are covered except for food in airports, vaccinations, visas and extra luxury snacks beyond the meals provided each day.
+All your costs are covered except for food in airports, vaccinations, visas, discretionary spending and extra luxury snacks beyond the meals provided each day.
 We suggest you may want to take some extra money to buy souvenirs to support the local communities.

 You are welcome to make donations to any of the projects but this is not expected.
 We can liaise with our local partners in advance to find out what they need if you wish to bring things with you.